eHealthAfrica/generator-eha/component/templates/_README.md

 - Chai (as promised)
 - Sinon (chai)

 The library is conducive to TDD.  `grunt test:watch` is your friend.
-As modules (and templates) are exposed on their own config.namespaces you can easily isolate areas of the codebase for true unit testing without being forced to pull in the whole library or stub/mock modules irrelevent to the feature(s) you're testing.
+As modules (and templates) are exposed on their own namespace you can easily isolate areas of the code base for true unit testing without being forced to pull in the whole library or stub/mock modules irrelevant to the feature(s) you're testing.

 #### Running Tests